yehosuah/algorithmic-data-ingestion-for-cryptocurrencies/algo-data-ingestion/docs/subtask1_tcn.md

 - Maintain the deployable gate above the 5e-4 floor with the guardrail; document fallback behaviour if coverage regresses.
 - Evaluate horizon 60 and 180 siblings for ensemble coverage; document selection criteria alongside manifests.
 - Capture trading dry-run metrics (Redis state, audit logs, faux P&L) whenever this manifest changes so ops can confirm stability.
+- When thresholds or guardrails move, regenerate the manifest directly from the refreshed `report.json`, then rerun the manifest/report parity sweep plus `pytest tests/regression/test_manifest_gating.py` before promoting new TCN artifacts.